 Substance use disorder is a chronic disease and has become a public health concern.
-Sometimes people who are trying to get sober relapse.
+Sometimes people who are trying to get sober return to use.
 This means they start using alcohol or other drugs again.
-Anyone in Off The Street I, Off The Street II or Phase who starts using again is offered space in the Specialty Shelter and the opportunity to start the program over.
-If a person relapses in Transition or Alumni, they can go through a "Refocus Plan."
+Anyone in Off The Street I, Off The Street II or Phase who returns to use is offered space in SOTS and the opportunity to start the program over.
+If a person returns to use in Transition or Alumni, they can go through a "Refocus Contract."
 Refocus typically lasts 90 days and helps them move back into recovery.